geoffmcl/PolyView/Readme.md

 # Compiling

 PolyView is written in C++.
-It was successfully compiled on Linux with g++, on OSX with clang, and on Windows with MinGW.
+It was successfully compiled on Linux with g++, on OSX with clang, and on Windows with MinGW and MSVC, in both 32 and 64-bit versions.

 It was written with portability in mind and it should be possible to compile it on any platform and compiler.

-Its only dependency is the Qt 4 library (e.g., Qt 4.8).
+Its only dependency is the Qt headers and libraries.
+THe original version uses Qt4 (e.g., Qt 4.8), but here have started a Qt5 (e.g., Qt 5.6).
+See `Qt5` branch...

 Instructions on how to compile Qt are given at the end of this document.

+In this fork CMake configuration and generation has **replaced** the `QMake` build.

-To compile PolyView on Linux or OSX, run:
+To compile PolyView on any system run:

 ```
-qmake polyview.pro
-make
+$ cd build
+$ cmake ..
+$ cmake --build . --config Release
 ```

+While the original polyview.pro has been left in place, it has **not** been kept up-to-date, **and** has not been ported to Qt5.

 # Comparison with XGRAPH